UUDigitalHumanitieslab/parseport/README.md

 docker compose --profile prod up --build -d
 ```

+The Spindle server needs to download several files before the parser is ready to receive.
+You should wait a few minutes until the message *App is ready!* appears in the Spindle container logs.

-Open your browser and visit your project at http://localhost:8080.
+Open your browser and visit your project at http://localhost:5000 to view the application.

 ## Before you start